clemblanco/clemblanco.github.io/_posts/2016-03-16-how-to-retrieve-all-objects-on-parse-without-api-limitation.md

 ---
 layout:     post
 title:      "How to retrieve all objects on Parse without API limitation"
 date:       2016-03-16 18:07:32
+categories: [tips]
 comments:   false
 ---

 Parse is great, even if they are planning to shutdown their services in 2017...